 So, despite the efforts made by the banks, and the current limitations on branch availability, why are many older customers still hesitant to use online channels to manage their finances?

-Before we denounce the entire banking sector for neglecting, forgetting or even ignoring the elderly market, however, the first thing to consider is why the elderly are currently not using online channels for financial matters.
-Well, according to a recent study by the Finance Foundation, the top reason that the elderly do not use online banking services was that they ‘want people not machines’ (86%).
+Well, according to a recent study by the Finance Foundation, the top reason that the elderly don’t use online banking services was that they ‘want people not machines’ (86%).
 Other reasons cited was that they were afraid of making mistakes, or worried about fraud.

-The Finance Foundation study discovered that the elderly would prefer bank staff were “better at explaining things in the right way” and at the right pace and place along the journey.
-Other changes that older people would like to see included ‘face to face interactions, not machines’ (48%); teach people how to use machines (17%); make it easy to do things by phone (18%); improved letters/ communication (20%).
+The study also found that the elderly would prefer bank staff were “better at explaining things in the right way” and at the right pace and place within the journey.
+Other changes that older people would like to see included were ‘face to face interactions, not machines’ (48%); teach people how to use machines (17%); make it easy to do things by phone (18%); improved letters/communication (20%).